Akuli/opengl-game-experiment/README.md

-# My first OpenGL project
+# My first OpenGL game

 ![here it is running](screenshot.png)